LeAnThuyen/MicroservicesLearning/README.md

 - Backup times (Product API, Customer API, Basket API, Ordering API)
 # More than about Dotnet Ef
 - dotnet ef migrations add {Name of Migration} to create new migration
-- dotnet ef database update to update latest migration version that you wanna migrate.
+- dotnet ef database update to update latest migration version that you want to migrate.
 # Secret password
 - pjka btgu hxtj kmoj
 # All of step to write a Dockerfile for csproj file